 Location: Coykendall Science Building Room 51

-Web address: www.newpaltz.edu/comm_media
+Web address: www.newpaltz.edu/communication

-Students may not receive a grade lower than "C-" in any course considered part of their major program.
+Students wishing to declare a major in any program of the Department of Communication must have completed a minimum of 30 credits of college-level work.
+Students may not receive a grade lower than C- in any course considered part of their major program.

 - Major plans (for students who declared prior to Fall 2021)